realdanielbyrne/LMPipeline/docs/pipeline_guide.md

 # Modular Fine-Tuning Pipeline Guide

-The FNSFT package now supports a modular pipeline architecture that allows you to chain multiple fine-tuning algorithms in a configurable sequence.
+The lm-pipeline package now supports a modular pipeline architecture that allows you to chain multiple fine-tuning algorithms in a configurable sequence.
 This enables you to build sophisticated training workflows that combine different approaches like SFT, DPO, RLAIF, RL, and Chain-of-Thought distillation.

 ## Overview